soc/soc.me/_languages/unified-condition-expressions.md

 - pattern matching and pattern guards,
 - if-let constructs

-with a single, unified condition syntax that scales from simple one-liners to complex pattern matches.
+with a single, unified condition expression that scales from simple one-liners to complex pattern matches.

 #### Motivation